 Where to Stay in Bergen with Kids

-We’ve become pretty predictable on our accommodations; we find a decent looking vacation home rental that’s centrally located and is close to a park and grocery stores.
+When traveling with little kids, we’ve become pretty predictable on our accommodations; we find a decent looking, kid-friendly vacation rental that’s centrally located and is close to a park and grocery stores.

 In Bergen, the short walk from the train station to our apartment took us around the beautiful Lille Lungegårdsvannet, a small lake in the center of Bergen.
 Our Bergen vacation home rental was also conveniently close to a bus stop that took us straight to the airport when we left.